Texture Sampler

 3. If it's an EXR / HDR etc set it to scene-linear Rec.709-sRGB or other appropriate scene-linear color space

-• If your asset is for non-color data
+• If your texture describes non-color data

 • Examples: normal, roughness, metalness, displacement etc.